-The P & D Duncan Building in Central Christchurch is a Historic Place, Category 2 listed, three storeyed brick building.
-It was constructed in 1903-4 for P. & D. Duncan Limited, one of New Zealand’s leading early foundries and engineering works, and has historical and social significance as a rare reminder of the heavy industry formerly in this area of the city.
+Commissioned by P & D Duncan Limited, one of New Zealand’s leading early foundries and engineering works, the building has historical and social significance as a rare reminder of the heavy industry formerly in this area of the city.